time to “fall back” - how to prepare for daylight saving time ending with babies and kids

 We usually go with the “do nothing” approach in our house.
 If our kids seem extra tired, we have a chill day or let them nap a little extra to make it until bedtime, and we just prepare for a wonky week.
 It doesn’t have to be such a big deal, and going with the flow and having realistic expectations is key when you have a baby anyway!

-Read more about Daylight Savings and The “Sunshine Act” status in Congress here!
+Read more about Daylight Saving and The “Sunshine Act” status in Congress here!

 Was this helpful?
 Save it for later!